Jontzii/omat-pysakit/README.md

 ## Running versions

 The latest version of frontend in `main`-branch is running at [omatpysakit.jontzi.com](https://omatpysakit.jontzi.com).
-The backend API is accessible from [omatpysakit.jontzi.com/api](https://omatpysakit.jontzi.com/api).
+The backend API (version 1) is accessible from [api.omatpysakit.jontzi.com/v1](https://api.omatpysakit.jontzi.com/v1).

 ## API Docs